open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

     - Use a Histogram aggregation, and only use two labels "route" and "error" for aggregations.
     - Use a quantile aggregation, and drop all labels when aggregating.

-In this proposal, there is only one configuration associated with each selector.
+In this proposal, there is only one View associated with each selector.

 As a concrete example, in Java, this might look something like this: